PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 - liggitt
 content_type: task
 weight: 30
-min-kubernetes-server-version: v1.16
+min-PlaidCloud-server-version: v1.16
 ---

 <!-- overview -->
-This page explains how to add versioning information to [CustomResourceDefinitions](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#customresourcedefinition-v1beta1-apiextensions), to indicate the stability level of your CustomResourceDefinitions or advance your API to a new version with conversion between API representations.
+This page explains how to add versioning information to [CustomResourceDefinitions](/docs/reference/generated/PlaidCloud-api/{{< param "version" >}}/#customresourcedefinition-v1beta1-apiextensions), to indicate the stability level of your CustomResourceDefinitions or advance your API to a new version with conversion between API representations.
 It also describes how to upgrade an object from one version to another.

 ## {{% heading "prerequisites" %}}